 This combination of poori with a potato gravy is very popular all over India.
 While the poori recipe remains the same, the potato gravy takes on different flavors and tastes.

 This recipe is a South Indian variation of North Indian Aloo Puri and its taste is very different than the North Indian variations.
 As typically ingredients like mustard seeds, lentils, curry leaves etc are not used in the North Indian variants.

 The South Indian variants also include plenty of onions while making this dish.
 Even in the various South Indian states and regions, this dish has some variations.
 In the state of Maharashtra, it is made again very differently and known as Poori Bhaji.

-Poori masala makes for a good breakfast or lunch or brunch.
-When I took the pics, I had also made Aamras to go along with the poori.
+Poori Curry makes for a good breakfast or lunch or brunch.
+When I took the photos, I had also made Aamras to go along with the poori.
 This combination of aamras and any potato sabji with pooris is too good.

-You can serve potato masala with Poori or phulka or with a side of chopped onions or coconut chutney.
+You can serve the potato gravy with Poori or phulka or with a side of chopped onions or coconut chutney.

 How to make Poori Masala

 1. First rinse 2 large sized potatoes (about 400 grams) in fresh water a few times.
 Then Boil or steam the potatoes in a stovetop pressure cooker or steamer or Instant pot.